 Here is a great example of a HIPAA-compliant response to a patient review:

 There’s absolutely no mention of the patient’s medical information in the response.
 Notice how there’s no specific mention of the patient’s medical issue or appointment either, making it the perfect response.

 2. Avoid disclosing the patient’s medical issue

 Instead of inadvertently declaring protected information like a medical diagnosis, avoid the issue entirely.
 What if the patient refers to the symptoms in their review?
 If you think that then it is alright for the healthcare provider to mention details — well, you are wrong.
 Even if the patient reveals their diagnosis, the doctor is in violation of HIPAA guidelines if their reply repeats the information.
 The easiest hack is to avoid.

 3. Take critical issues offline

-If the urgency also involves the patient’s unhappiness with care received, a private communication channel might help you get to the bottom of it easily.
+If the urgency also involves the patient’s unhappiness with the care received, a private communication channel might help you get to the bottom of it easily.
 Getting more insight into why a patient is unhappy will help you to resolve the issue faster.
 If you address the concern by personally getting in touch with the patient, you may even persuade them to remove or edit the negative post.
 Now, this is a win-win.

 4. Avoid sharing confidential information via personal messages

-Address the patient’s negative reviews and concerns through direct contact channels like personal messaging and avoid unwanted disclosures, breach of data or breach of patient privacy.
+Address the patient’s negative reviews and concerns through direct contact channels like personal messaging and avoid unwanted disclosures, breaches of data or breaches of patient privacy.